jostylr/rix-lang-parser/readme.md

 ### Parsing Features
 - **AST Generation:** Complete Abstract Syntax Tree generation for all language constructs
-- **Operator Precedence:** Full precedence table with proper associativity
+- **Operator Precedence:** Full precedence table with proper associativity including postfix operators
 - **Error Handling:** Comprehensive error reporting with position information
 - **Extensibility:** Modular design for adding new operators and constructs
+- **Universal Function Calls:** Any expression can be called as a function
+- **Operator Functions:** Mathematical operators can be used as variadic functions

 ---